gatsbyjs/gatsby/packages/gatsby-remark-autolink-headers/README.md

 ## How to style the anchor link

 By default, the anchor link has no additional styling.
-To make it fit your website, we'll have to write some extra CSS rules.
+To make it fit your website, we'll have to write som extra CSS rules.

-If you want to make the anchor icon red, you can add the following CSS rule:
+If you want to make the anchor link red, you can add the following CSS rule:

 ```
 a.anchor {
     fill: 'red'
 }
 ```

-note: Not sure how to add custom css?
-You can visit our [tutorial][https://www.gatsbyjs.com/tutorial/part-two/).
+note: Nor sure how to add custom css?
+You can visit out [tutorial][https://www.gatsbyjs.com/tutorial/part-two/].